eduNEXT/platform-plugin-elm-credentials/README.rst

   **Query parameters**

   - **username (Optional)**: The username of the learner to generate the credential for.
-If it is not provided, all the learners who have completed the course will be used to generate the credentials.
+If it is not provided, all the learners who have a certificate will be used to generate the credentials.
 By default, it is ``None``.
   - **expires_at (Optional)**: Date of the expiration of the credential.
 It must be in the format ``YYYY-MM-DDTHH:mm:ss±hh:mm``.
 This parameter